lighttransport/embree-aarch64/README.md

 Embree-aarch64 can also be used for x86-64 target. x86-64 code path should be mostly identical to original Intel Embree.

-How to cross-compile for AARCH64 Linux
+How to cross-compile for AARCH64 Linux(gcc)
 ----------------------------------

 Edit compiler and cmake path in `./scripts/bootstrap-aarch64-gcc-cross-linux.sh`, then